adityagaur0/Erosion-Dilation-and-Morphological-Gradient-in-the-image/README.md

 # Erosion-Dilation-and-Morphological-Gradient-in-the-image
-Learn Erosion, Dilation and Morphological Gradient in the image

-***Morphological operations*** are a set of operations that process images based on shapes.
+**Morphological operations** are a set of operations that process images based on shapes.
 They apply a structuring element to an input image and generate an output image.
-The most basic morphological operations are two: Erosion and Dilation Basics of Erosion:
+The most basic morphological operations are two:
+> ErosionDilation

+*Basics of Erosion:*
 Erodes away the boundaries of the foreground object Used to diminish the features of an image.
 Working of erosion: